 - It is used to treat ear pain.

-- If you have an injury or hole in the eardrum or tubes in the ear.
+- If your child has an injury or hole in the eardrum or tubes in the ear.

-- If you have broken skin or open wounds where the drug will be used.
+- If your child has broken skin or open wounds where the drug will be used.

 This is not a list of all drugs or health problems that interact with this drug.